Farinata or socca is an easy recipe made by mixing chickpea flour and extra virgin olive oil, then baking it in the oven for about 20 minutes.

 Bake in the oven at 480°F or 250°C for 10 minutes, then set your oven to broiler mode and broil the farinata for another 8 to 10 minutes, keeping an eye on it so that it doesn’t burn.

 It should be well cooked, golden and crispy on top, and soft and smooth on the bottom.

 Take it out of the oven, and remove it from the pan with the help of a spatula.
 The farinata will stick to the pan a bit; that’s normal.

 Before serving, sprinkle with salt, freshly ground black pepper, and fresh rosemary.
 Enjoy while still hot.

 Farinata is best eaten hot, straight out of the oven.

-Use a blender: blending the chickpea batter will allow you to cook it immediately, without having to let it rest for several hours to hydrate.
+- Use a blender: blending the chickpea batter will allow you to cook it immediately without letting it rest for several hours to hydrate.

-They are essentially the same thing, except that farinata is the original dish that originated in Genoa (Italy), which by the way, is not too far from Nice.
+They are the same thing.
+The farinata is the original dish (called Pisan Gold in the past) that originated in Genoa (Italy).

-The same dish became popular across what is now called the French Riviera, up to Nice.
+The same dish became popular across what is now called the French Riviera (Provence), up to Nice.
 Back then, however, Nice was not part of France.

-From the 7th century Niece was part of the Genoese league, and later was part of the Duchy of Savoy till 1860, where Italian was spoken as the main language.
+From the 7th century, Nice was part of the Genoese league (Genoa was a strong maritime republic) and later was part of the Duchy of Savoy till 1860, where Italian was spoken as the primary language.